fdilke/bewl/notes/four-way-future/four-way-future.md

 This is a New York Times bestseller - which is ironic because:

 Galloway is a former NYT board member.
-He describes advising the company on how to fend off the threat from Google/Facebook, and how they didn't listen.
+He describes advising the company on how to fend off the threat from Google/Facebook (they didn't listen)

 He's a former Morgan Stanley analyst who also founded a bunch of companies including L2, a business intelligence group which is now part of Gartner.